nhafer88/PyBer_Analysis/README.md

 # PyBer Analysis

 ## Project Overview
-- This analysis project provides a visualizatoin of trends in PyBer Company's ride-sharing data.The areas of focus for this project include the following:
+- There is a statement summarizing three business recommendations to the CEO for addressing any disparities among the city types.This analysis project provides a visualizatoin of trends in PyBer Company's ride-sharing data.The areas of focus for this project include the following:

-    1.Summary table by city type (Urban, Suburban, Rural)
+1) Summary table by city type (Urban, Suburban, Rural)

-    2.Summary table and multiple-line chart of total fares for each city type
+2) Summary table and multiple-line chart of total fares for each city type

 ##  Results